 “Imphal was one of the greatest Allied victories of the war, a turning point as significant in Asia as EI Alamein and Stalingrad had been in Africa and Europe” - Peter Heehs, History Today

->> Tours: See what tours on the Battle of Imphal are on offer here.
+>> Tours: See what battlefield tours on Imphal and Kohima and on the sites around Dibrugarh and Ledo are on offer here.

 >> Testimonials: See what our clients have to say about our battlefield tours.

 >> In The Media: See what has been said about us in the media.

 Besides offering battlefield tours, we also aim to increase awareness about the Battle of Imphal and Manipur's experience of the Second World War.